How strangers saved kids' lives after Ariana Grande concert bombing

 He recalled telling his wife: "'I'll go find the girls, you just look after this little girl,' and I went back in.
 We didn't know at that time whether our daughter and granddaughter were among the injured."

-Even after Phil located their missing family members, Kim continued to care for the younster.
+Even after Phil located their missing family members, Kim continued to care for the youngster.

 Kim said: "This little girl, I was so scared she was going to die.
 She was shaking, she was so cold.
 I was sat in a pool of blood, holding her saying, 'The ambulance is coming, the ambulance is coming.'"